 Fantasy 1, 26 July 2007 , 21:30

-contained a very strong sexual element which was inappropriate for broadcast at 21:30 .
-The licensee also failed to protect adequately under-eighteens from potentially harmful and offensive sexually explicit imagery and offensive language and was
+segment contained a very strong sexual element which was inappropriate for broadcast at 21:30 .
+The licensee also failed to protect adequately under-eighteens from potentially harmful and offensive sexually explicit imagery and offensive language

 We take into account Portland 's view that the Man Bitch sequence showed dominant and submissive sexual behaviour rather than aggressive sexual behaviour or allusions to sexual violence.
 However, the sequence contained the overt use of